tliron/kubernetes-registry-spooler/README.md

     echo 'hello world' > /tmp/hello.txt
     scripts/push /tmp/hello.txt hello mynamespace

-If you look into [`scripts/push`](scripts/push) you'll see that we are copying and then renaming the file.
-The reason is that we don't want the spooler to push the file before we are done writing to it.
-The spooler ignores files ending with "~".
+How does [this work](scripts/push)?
+You'll see that we are copying and then renaming the file to the pod's `/spool/` directory.
+We do this in two stages because we don't want the spooler to push the file before we are done writing to it.
+The spooler ignores files ending with `~`.

 The filename in `/spool/`, stripped of extensions, will become the container image name.
 E.g.
 `hello.txt` will be pushed to the repository as `hello`.
 Note that backslashes will be converted to